ksaur/schema_update/README.md

 UPD ["outport"] {$out = 777}
 };
 ```
 - The first line is of the format ```for (keylob) version_old->version_new {```, where  <a href ="http://redis.io/commands/KEYS"> keyglob</a> which is a simplified regex (```?, *, []```).

 ## Connecting to Lazy Update Redis:
-Lazy update redis operates on namespaces and versions to know which keys have been been updated.
-Lazy update redis is essentially a series of wrappers around normal redis functions.
-When a user requests a key, lazy update redis will determine whether or not that a key is out of date for the namespace version, and perform the update if necessary.
+Lazy Update Redis operates on namespaces and versions to know which keys have been been updated.
+Lazy Update Redis is essentially a series of wrappers around normal redis functions.
+When a user requests a key, Lazy Update Redis will determine whether or not that a key is out of date for the namespace version, and perform the update if necessary.

 For this to work, the user must connect at a specific namespace and version.
 For the example above (```for edgeattr:* v0->v1```), the user has namespace ```edgeattr``` and initial version ```v0```.
 If, for example, a user additionally has some keys such as ```key:n``` starting at ```ver0``` of an app, start redis as follows: